 However, if you decide you want to run and the race you want does sell out, have no fear!
 Run Disney Travel Agents often have vacation packages you can purchase to secure your bib.
-Destinations to Travel can get you all set up for next year’s marathon weekend.
+Academy Travel can get you all set up for next year’s marathon weekend.
 You can get started with them here.

 You can also consider running for charity, and put your run to a good cause.
 Be sure to check rundisney.com for a full list of charities.

 An often talked about component of any Run Disney weekend is the proof of time requirement at registration.
 If you are registering for the 5K or 10K – there is no need to submit a proof of time.
 Simply select your estimated pace at registration, and you are good to go.